Metal crumpled. Glass burst. Then nothing.

 “Is this what death looks like?”
-I said to no one in particular.
+I asked the empty road.

 “You’re not quite dead yet, my dear.
-But you’re not exactly alive either.”
+Not exactly alive, either.”

 “Who are you?
 You’re not Harry Styles, are you?”

 “I am Death.
-And I look and sound like whomever, however, you’d like me to look and sound.
+I look and sound however, whomever, you’d like.
 I’m here to take you on a journey.
-Contrary to some popular fiction, I never take a holiday.”
+And contrary to popular fiction, I never take a holiday.”

 “What kind of journey?”